 Cyclic force-displacement behavior of washer stacks

-This chapter is on the measurement of force-displacement behavior of Belleville washer stacks.
+This chapter is on the measurement of force-displacement behavior of Belleville Washer stacks.
 As will be seen in Chapters 5 and 6, this is the primary information required to predict the seismic response of rigid equipment (besides mass, moment of inertia of the equipment itself and support structure stiffness).